Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 Regional Adoption Differences

 Geographic location plays a meaningful role in how homeowners prioritize coverage.
-Midwest homeowners, for example, tend to prioritize heating and furnace coverage given the region's colder winters and aging heating infrastructure.
-Southern states show higher HVAC claim volumes due to heavy air conditioning use.
-While a full state-by-state breakdown isn't publicly available, climate-driven concerns remain one of the biggest regional drivers of what type of coverage homeowners seek.
+Midwest homeowners tend to prioritize heating and furnace coverage given the region's colder winters and aging heating infrastructure.
+Southern states show higher HVAC claim volumes due to heavy air conditioning use, and the South also has the largest share of newer construction homes.
+Climate-driven concerns remain one of the biggest regional drivers of what type of coverage homeowners seek.
+For more detail, see our breakdown of regional home warranty differences.

 Smart Savings Made Simple!